chrodriguez/mo_backup/README.md

 Storage databag will have all the possible storages used for backups.
 Each application could use a different storage and the configuration will use the values defined in the corresponding item.

+Each storage entry require the type to be specified.
+So far, supported storage types are Dropbox, S3 and SFTP.

 An example S3 databag item: